AlphaGit/alphas-manifesto-blog/_posts/2024/2024-03-24-obsidian-icloud-sync.md

 (Source: [AlphaGit/dotfiles - .alpha_crontab](https://github.com/AlphaGit/dotfiles/blob/main/.alpha_crontab))

+As a last note, don't forget to give `/usr/sbin/cron` full disk access in Privacy settings, or otherwise it will complain it cannot execute the `find` operation on the iCloud folder.
+I haven't quite found an elegant way to automate this step.
+To do it manually, you can just drag the executable file from Finder into the Settings app.

 ### Design choices

 There are a few choices that I had to make that are not quite intuitive.